Hypocrite Idler 2015

 To idle is to work on meaningful and varied projects — and also to take it easy.
+(Like Nas, “I used to hustle/Now all I do is relax and strive.”)
 If you’re interested in my 2015 projects, please keep reading; otherwise, don’t!
-The title of this series of posts refers to this self-proclaimed idler’s hypocritical inability to take it easy.
+The title of this series of posts refers to this self-proclaimed idler’s inability to take it easy.

 TAKING IT EASY

 I’m a cultural and brand semiotician, and co-founder of the Boston- and New York-based branding and strategy consultancy Semiovox.
 2015 was Semiovox’s first full year in business — and if it was, at times, a frenzied year, it was also a productive and rewarding one.
 In fact, this fall we relocated Semiovox’s Boston office into a larger space… because we need room to grow!

 Semiovox’s methodology is a powerful combination of US-style semiotic analysis and (via our sister company, Consumer Eyes, headed up by Semiovox’s co-founder, Ron Rentel) pioneering innovation methods and a full creative department capable of producing consumer-facing stimulus, concepts, and protocepts.
 During 2015, Semiovox consulted to world-class companies from Unilever, Procter & Gamble, and SC Johnson to PepsiCo, Beam Suntory, Kraft, Wrigley, and MillerCoors, on every sort of business objective — such as innovating new products, repositioning and refurbishing existing brands, tightening up brand communications, developing breakthrough pack designs, and extending iconic brands into previously uncharted territories.